 In the next main section, please reflect upon your experience in this Church.
-Possible questions to explore here might include:
+Possible questions to explore:

 - What liturgical, homiletical (preaching), and/or worship practices, as well as perceived values of this community were different from those of your own Church community? - What aspects of the Church do you think should be celebrated?
-Was there anything confusing and/or surprising about the service? - How would this experience be helpful for you in your future cross-cultural interactions?
-What thoughts or realizations have you had about your own culture and/or Church? - How did you respond when you encountered a perceived value or perspective that was different from your own?
+Was there anything confusing and/or surprising about the service? - How would this experience be helpful for you in your future cross-cultural and ministry interactions?
+What thoughts or realizations have you had about your own culture and/or Church? - How did you respond when encountering a perceived value or perspective different from your own?